526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 ---

-Discover what the Hugo - Gokarna theme is all about and the core-concepts behind it.
-TODO: Similar intro as in README, opinionated, authors
+Gokarna is an opinionated theme with a focus on minimalism and simplicity.
+TODO: Better line Our aim was to keep it clean and leave some room for user customizability.

 ## Content Types